jankampherbeek/EnigmaSuite/Enigma/docs/md/Developers-Manual/Developers-Manual.md

 I want to thank Gökhan Yu for convincing me to use C#.
 It was the right choice for building a Windows based astrology application.
 Gökhan also provided valuable insights into the technicalities of C# and .Net.

 I also want to thank Cees Jansen for providing valuable insights on the use of randomness, which was important for the realization of control groups.
+Cees also gave a lot of information on the use of Invisible Lights Astrology.